rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

 How can we do that?

-First of all, we'd want a way to find out all subclasses that have inherited from the class `Test`.
-Ruby, starting with the version 3, will have a native way to do that with the [method `subclasses`](http://apidock.com/rails/v3.2.13/Class/subclasses).
+First of all we'd want a way to find out all subclasses that have inherited from the class `Test`.
+Rails adds a way to do that with the [method `subclasses`](http://apidock.com/rails/v3.2.13/Class/subclasses).

-In earlier versions of Ruby, we need to add this ourselves:
+Not using Rails though we need to add this ourselves:

 ```ruby
 class Test